 An ongoing project on international climate finance (to be released in 2022) provides audit approaches for SAIs from donor and recipient countries-specifically, by identifying potential audit criteria and developing a roadmap for designing a series of audits to paint a picture of climate finance progress in an individual country.
-Common challenges across SAIs include lack of a formal definition of climate finance, as well as objectives associated with climate finance tracking data in individual countries and globally; and the lack of country-specific indicators.
+Common challenges across SAIs include lack of a formal definition of climate finance, as well as objectives associated with climate finance contributions and receipts; insufficient climate finance tracking data in individual countries and globally; and the lack of country-specific indicators.